csecht/CountBOINCtasks/README.md

   by BOINC will be listed as newly reported tasks by this program.
 This will appear across successive report intervals having the same count and summary stats.
+* BOINC version 7.16.14 for Mac OSX. released 1 Dec 2020, has a different boinccmd path from the default path used by count-tasks.py.
+I've yet to figure out the new path.
+Any help would be appreciated.